UMassCDS/inatator/README.md

 Code repository for 2024 Data Science for the Common Good project with iNaturalist.

-Collaborators: Angela Zhu, Paula Navarrete, Sergei Pogorelov, Ozzie xD
+Collaborators: Angela Zhu, Paula Navarrete, Sergei Pogorelov, Ozzie

 This template draws a lot of inspiration from [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
 Please read their awesome explanations!